 (b) in addition to the powers under section 86A.

 [Section 78C inserted by No. 10 of 2004 s.
-13.]
+13; amended by No. 4 of 2007 s.
+14.]

 78D.
 Contracts for conveying, storing impounded or confiscated vehicles

 The Commissioner may, on behalf of the State, enter into a written contract under which the contractor provides services in respect of any of the following —